Foreign involvement in the Syrian civil war: Hezbollah

-In the 2015-18 period of the war, Hezbollah was involved in the Daraa Governorate campaign, the Battle of Zabadani (2015), Aleppo offensive (October–December 2015), Northern Aleppo offensive (2016), Wadi Barada offensive (2016–17), Aleppo offensive (June–August 2016), Daraa offensive (June 2017), Qalamoun offensive (July–August 2017), 2017 Abu Kamal offensive, Central Syria campaign (2017), the Beit Jinn offensive (2017–18), and the East Hama offensive (2017).
+In the 2015-18 period, Hezbollah was involved in the Daraa Governorate campaign, the Battle of Zabadani (2015), Aleppo offensive (October–December 2015), Northern Aleppo offensive (2016), Wadi Barada offensive (2016–17), Aleppo offensive (June–August 2016), Daraa offensive (June 2017), Qalamoun offensive (July–August 2017), 2017 Abu Kamal offensive, Central Syria campaign (2017), the Beit Jinn offensive (2017–18), and the East Hama offensive (2017).

-In September 2017, a Hezbollah commander said the group has 10,000 fighters in southern Syria ready to confront Israel.
+In September 2017, a Hezbollah commander said the group had 10,000 fighters in southern Syria ready to confront Israel.

 Iraq

-The Iraqi Government has sent Assad financial support since 2011.
-Iraq has opened its airspace for use by Iranian planes ferrying support to the Syrian government, and has granted passage through Iraqi territory to trucks bound for Syria carrying supplies from the Iranian Revolutionary Guards.
-The Iraqi government has signed a deal to provide Syria with diesel fuel.
-Iraq has struck ISIL in Deir ez-Zor several times.
-In December 2018, the Syrian government officially gave Iraq the green light to strike ISIL inside Syrian territory without first asking permission.
+Iraq sent Assad financial support beginning in 2011.
+It opened its airspace to Iranian planes ferrying support to the Syrian government, and granted passage to trucks bound for Syria carrying supplies from IRGC.
+The Iraqi government signed a deal to provide Syria with diesel fuel.
+Iraq repeatedly struck ISIL in Deir ez-Zor.
+In December 2018, the Syrian government officially gave Iraq permission to strike ISIL inside Syrian territory without permission.

 Egypt

-Since the ouster of Mohamed Morsi in 2013, Egypt has been supportive of Assad, and President Abdel Fattah el-Sisi has expressed open support for Assad against ISIL.
-However, according to the Anadolu Agency, on June 30, 2020, Egypt deployed 150 troops to Idlib.
+Following the ouster of Mohamed Morsi in 2013, Egypt expressed support for Assad, and President Abdel Fattah el-Sisi expressed support for Assad against ISIL.
+However, on June 30, 2020, Egypt deployed 150 troops to Idlib.
 Egypt had been discussing this possibility since 2018.

-Companies
+Business

-A Greece-based trading company, Naftomar, is reputedly the last firm arranging deliveries of liquefied petroleum gas (LPG), but, unlike the fuel sent from Venezuela and Russia, LPG is a peaceful material that plays a vital role in countries like Syria that have limited infrastructure for piping gas.
+Greece-based trading company Naftomar was reputedly the last firm to arrange deliveries of liquefied petroleum gas (LPG), but, unlike fuel sent from Venezuela and Russia, LPG is vital in countries such as Syria that have limited infrastructure for piping gas.
 International sanctions do not apply to LPG for humanitarian reasons.

-The release of WikiLeaks' "Syria Files" beginning in July 2012 led to accusations that the subsidiary of an Italian arms company had provided communications equipment to the Syrian military in May 2011, and that, as late as February 2012, its engineers gave training on the use of the communications technology, including how it could be installed in helicopters.
-The company said the equipment was for civilian use and said it had not sold any technology to Syria since the beginning of the uprising.
+The release of WikiLeaks' "Syria Files" beginning in July 2012 led to accusations that a subsidiary of an Italian arms company had provided communications equipment to the Syrian military in May 2011, and that, as late as February 2012, its engineers gave training on the use of the technology, including helicopter installation.
+The company said the equipment was for civilian use and that it had not sold technology to Syria since the beginning of the uprising.

-In 2013, the UK government revealed that from 2004 to 2010 British companies sold sodium fluoride, which has many civil applications, such as water fluoridation, but is also a key ingredient in the manufacture of sarin, to a Syrian firm.
-Between July 2004 and May 2010, the British government issued five export licenses to two companies, with the last export license issued in May 2010.
-The licenses are obtained prior to manufacture and the industry standard requires four to five months before the chemicals are delivered, thus allowing them to sell Syria sodium fluoride.
-In 2014, the UK government said that these chemicals had probably been used to manufacture chemical weapons used during the war.
+In 2013, the UK government revealed that from 2004 to 2010, British companies sold sodium fluoride, which has many civil applications, such as water fluoridation, but is also a key ingredient in the manufacture of sarin, to a Syrian firm.
+Between July 2004 and May 2010, the British government issued export licenses to two companies, ending in May 2010.
+The licenses were obtained prior to manufacture and the industry standard required four to five months before the chemicals were delivered, thus allowing them to sell Syria sodium fluoride.
+In 2014, the UK government said that these chemicals had probably been used to manufacture chemical weapons.